 A little preparation and the right technique make caravan cleaning far more manageable than most people realise.
 At Total Cleaning Melbourne, we provide professional caravan detailing in Melbourne for owners who want a thorough, expert clean.
 We also want to help caravan owners avoid the mistakes that damage vehicles and create unnecessary work.

-Here are five common caravan detailing mistakes to avoid.
+Here are five common caravan detailing mistakes to avoid - and what each one can cost you if left unchecked.

 Mistake 1: Skipping the Clay Bar Treatment for Contaminated Surfaces